 Five Questions to ask Suppliers as the Industry Re-opens

-Restaurants and cafés have stepped up to the challenge of reopening in this brave new post-pandemic dining world.
+Restaurants and cafés have stepped up to the challenge of reopening in this brave new COVID-19 dining world.
 What about suppliers?

 Ben Briggs is group general manager in charge of procurement and supply across Crown Resorts’ Perth and Melbourne venues.
 He says it’s crucial to ensure his 4500 suppliers, including 300 in food and beverage, are on the same page when it comes to responding to the ongoing health crisis.

 Here are five COVID-19 questions he asks his suppliers to ensure that ‘new normal’ service can resume smoothly, safely and quickly.

 What steps have you taken to protect your employees?

 “Crown has high standards internally – we’ve developed a 10-point plan to ensure we’re doing the right thing,” says Ben.
 “I’d listen to how my supplier answers and, if I think anything is missing, I’d say, ‘Have you considered x, y and z?’”

 Where you buy products internationally, have you thought through what the local alternatives or substitutions might be?